tornqvist/bpm-detective/README.md

 ## Usage

 The module exports one function.
-The function takes an [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) as it's only argument.
-It returns a promise that resolves to the detected BPM.
-If the sample was too short or if, for any other reason, the detection failed, the promise will be rejected.
+The function takes an [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) as its only argument.
+It *returns the detected BPM*.
+If the sample was too short or if, for any other reason, the detection failed, the method *throws an error*.

 ```javascript
 import detect from 'bpm-detective';